saitejan/backbench/README.md

 node

-express

-require-dir

-install these using following commands

-`npm install express`

-`npm install require-dir`

 # Installing

-install node using the following command
+install modules using the following command

 `npm install`

-above command is used to install the node_modules.then start the server using the following command
+above command is used to install the node_modules which we specified in the package.json file.then start the server using the following command

 `node server.js`